CHEF-SAVY/niff-Stellar-shurance/README.md

 > **Decentralized parametric insurance with community-governed claim resolution**

-niffyInsure is a **blockchain-based insurance platform** that lets users **buy insurance policies**, pay premiums, file claims, and resolve claims via a **DAO-style community vote** by policyholders.
+niffyInsur is a **blockchain-based insurance platform** that lets users **buy insurance policies**, pay premiums, file claims, and resolve claims via a **DAO-style community vote** by policyholders.
 Policyholders vote on claims; the majority decides, and payouts execute automatically on-chain.
 It is built on **Stellar Soroban** (Rust → WASM smart contracts).

 ### Why Insurance On-Chain?